Home

 Earlier Reviews

-A review of the concert featuring the Auckland Symphony Orchestra with Dame Malvia Major by the Rodney Times is now available to view.
+A Rodney Times review featuring the Auckland Symphony Orchestra with Dame Malvina Major is now available to view.

 View the full review here